A Precious Day case study

 1. A Homepage That Converts

-The homepage was structured to do the heavy lifting:
+I structured the homepage to do the heavy lifting:

 • a hero section stating clearly what A Precious Day offers and who it’s for,